 The South (entrance) Wall is the most popular spot, with the beach offering occasional gutters.
 The southern rocks are protected and offer a shallow sandy gutter.Read less

-Wind: Variable about 10 knots becoming northerly 15 to 20 knots in the late afternoon.
+Wind: Northwesterly 15 to 20 knots turning west to southwesterly in the morning.

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.